 Deferred tax assets and liabilities are measured at the tax rates that are expected to apply in the year when the asset is realised or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted at the reporting date.
-Deferred tax relating to items recognised outside statement of profit and loss is recognised outside statement of profit or loss (either in other comprehensive income or in equity).
+Deferred tax relating to items recognised outside Statement of Profit and Loss is recognised outside statement of profit or loss (either in other comprehensive income or in equity).

-p) Earnings per share
+o) Earnings per share